LieutenantFrank/pyAirlinesManagerTycoon/README.md

 Chromedriver:
   https://sites.google.com/a/chromium.org/chromedriver/downloads

+Edit the pricing.py file and enter your username and password!

 I had to start the cmd window as administrator for it to work once you're ready just run python pricing.py